 Tirunelveli District

-Tirunelveli District is located in the southern part of Tamil Nadu and is bounded by Virudhunagar District on the north, Kanyakumari District on the south, Thoothukudi District on the east and the Western Ghats mountain range on the west beyond which lies the state of Kerala.
+Tirunelveli District lies in the southern part of Tamil Nadu and features a rich blend of geography, culture, and heritage.
+It shares its northern boundary with Virudhunagar District, while Kanyakumari District borders it to the south.
+Moreover, Thoothukudi District lies to the east, and the majestic Western Ghats stretch along its western edge, beyond which lies the state of Kerala.

 Major Tourist Attractions in Tirunelveli District